Canon SX530 vs Leica M10-P

 It is notable that the M10-P has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX530 does not feature such an accessory-socket.

 The M10-P is a recent model that features in the current product line-up of Leica.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX530 and M10-P can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Leica M10-P Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX530 or the Leica M10-P – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.